bunsvr/benchmark/README.md

 # Benchmark
 Benchmarking Bun, Node and Deno [frameworks](/src) performance, in requests per second.

 You can see the latest benchmark results [here](/results/index.md).

-Tested on Github Codespace.
-I recommend testing this by yourself.
+I recommend testing this by yourself as performance may varies on different machine.

 ## Requirements
 All tool required to set up and run the benchmark.